 The Mundus Journalism programme consists of a common year for all students at Aarhus University and the Danish School of Media and Journalism, and a second specialism year at one of the programme's other four European partners.
 Some students also have the option of spending a semester abroad at one of the programme's non-European partner universities during the second semester of the first year.

-Together, the programme:
+In all, the programme:

-- gives a thorough knowledge of globalisation from a political science and media studies perspective;
+- gives a thorough knowledge of globalisation from a political science and media studies perspective

-- establishes a strong methodological foundation for both scientific and journalistic knowledge production;
+- establishes a strong methodological foundation for both scientific and journalistic knowledge production

 - explores how technology, politics, economics and business and culture intersect within the profession of journalism